BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 Please note that for _P. paniscus_ (bonobo) we use _P. troglodytes_ genome (chimpanzee), and that for _P. pygmaeus_ (Bornean orangutan) we use _P. abelii_ genome (Sumatran orangutan).
 Only for those species (bonobo and Bornean orangutan), we modify the Ensembl gene IDs, to ensure that we provide unique gene identifiers over all species.
 It is therefore necessary, to obtain correct Ensembl gene IDs for those species, to replace gene ID prefix 'PPAG' with 'ENSPTRG', and 'PPYG' prefix with 'ENSPPYG'.

-Please note that the list of all genes member of the OMA ortholoogous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Please note that the list of all gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
 If a gene listed in this file has no call for the condition `Anatomical entity IDs` (column 4), at `Developmental stage ID` (column 6), it means that there is no data available for this gene in this condition.

 ##### Gene name (column 3)